hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 	<td>Path to an existing and readable file containing the targets and authorization tokens.</td>
     </tr><tr>
     <td>--organization, -o</td>
 	<td>The organization to use.
-This is an ALS 3-specific option.
 If not specified programmatically, the user is prompted to choose an organization.</td>
     </tr><tr>
     <td>--space, -s</td>
 	<td>The space (in the organization) to use.
-This is an ALS 3-specific option.
 If not specified the user is prompted to choose among the possible spaces in the organization if specified.
 If the organization is not specified, the user is prompted to choose from all spaces in all organizations the user belongs to.</td>
     </tr><tr>
     <td>--trace, -t</td>
 	<td>Originally used to activate tracing of the issued REST requests and responses; tracing is always active now.
 See the <i>trace</i> command to print the saved trace to <i>stdout</i>.</td></tr>